The way I felt about myself fuelled my anxiety and depression.

 As well as being an epic tool to remind myself of all the good things in my life, like a visual gratitude diary, I started using photography to explore emotions, like spotting patterns in my thinking or using it as a way to express how I felt, like when I was going through a painful break up.
 I wasn’t really a ‘talker’ back then.

-I never expected the camera to take me on a journey to escaping the 9-5 and setting up my first business (FlukePhotography) – it was a success… well, for a few years anyway.
+I never expected the camera to take me on an adventure escaping the 9-5 and setting up my first business (FlukePhotography) – it was a success… well, for a few years anyway.